LaVell Edwards Stadium: Track and field

 Prior to the 1982 expansion, it was the home venue for BYU's outdoor track and field teams and hosted the NCAA championships in 1967 and 1975.
-A new track facility was built just south of the stadium and later named for Clarence F. Robison, the Cougars' legendary track coach.
+A new track facility was built just south of the stadium and later named for Clarence Robison, the Cougars' legendary track coach.

 Jurassic fossils under the stadium

 Part of the largest collection of Jurassic period fossils in North America, housed at BYU, was stored underneath the east bleachers of the stadium until 2005.
 The fossils have since been prepared and are on display in the BYU Museum of Paleontology's collection room.

 Security

 Due to installation of new features in the stadium, the grounds crew and BYU Police have installed a number of security features to prevent students from entering the stadium after hours, including infrared security cameras and motion detectors.